 The vast majority of studies on cruciferous veggies linked them with cancer prevention.
 While that doesn’t necessarily mean they prevent cancer, a strong link is nothing to sneeze at.
 They’ve also been shown to help reduce free radicals in the body, which may also help prevent cancer.

-At the very worst, you can’t do yourself any harm by taking a second helping of Brussels sprouts at Christmas dinner this week.
+At the very worst, you can’t do yourself any harm by taking a second helping of Brussels sprouts at supper this week.

 While this one doesn’t have as much evidence as cancer prevention, there are a couple of studies out there that suggest that eating your kale and cauliflower can help prevent cardiovascular disease.